swiftdingo/Loader/README.md

-An .exe that creates a .exe with "customized" sections
+An .exe that creates a file-mapped .exe with "customized" sections